 Third-party Services; Linked Sites

-Acclivity uses the following third-party analytics providers to help us analyze, monitor, and improve our Service.
+Acclivity uses the following third-party analytics providers to help us analyze, monitor, and improve our Services.

-Acclivity may provide links to web sites operated by third parties that are not covered by this policy.
+Acclivity may provide links to web sites operated by third parties that are not covered by this Privacy Notice.
 Acclivity does not maintain these sites and is not responsible for the privacy practices of sites itdoes not operate.
-We encourage you to review the privacy policies posted on those websites.
+We encourage you to review the privacy policies posted on those websites prior to proceeding.